-Casting is a process in which a metal is smelted into a liquid that meets certain requirements, poured into a mold, and cooled, solidified, and cleaned to obtain a casting (part or blank) having a predetermined shape, size, and performance.
-The basic process of industry.
+The casting mold is a process in which a metal is smelted into a liquid that meets certain requirements and poured into a mold, and after cooling and solidifying and clearing, a casting (part or blank) having a predetermined shape, size and performance is obtained, which is a modern machine.
+The basic process of manufacturing industry.

 The blank produced by casting has low cost, and it can show its economicality for parts with complicated shapes, especially those with complex inner cavity; at the same time, it has wide adaptability and good comprehensive mechanical properties.
 However, materials required for casting production (such as metal, wood, fuel, modeling materials, etc.) and equipment (such as metallurgical furnaces, sand mixers, molding machines, core making machines, falling sand machines, shot blasting machines, cast iron plates, etc.) It is polluted by dust, harmful gases and noise.

 1. There are many kinds of castings, which are habitually divided according to the modeling method:

 (1) Ordinary sand casting, including wet sand type, dry sand type and chemical hardening sand type.

 (2) Special casting, according to the modeling material, can be divided into special castings with natural mineral sand as the main modeling material (such as investment casting, clay casting, foundry casting, negative pressure casting, solid casting, ceramics).
 Type casting, etc.) and special castings with metal as the main casting material (such as metal casting, pressure casting, continuous casting, low pressure casting, centrifugal casting, etc.).

 2. The casting process usually includes: